virtuozzo/cloudscripting-docs/docs/jelastic-cs-correspondence.md

 </table>

 !!! note
-    > The Jelastic Platform version can be checked either at you dashboard, or within the <a href="https://jelastic.cloud/" target="_blank">Jelastic Cloud Union<a> page based on your hosting provider.
+    > The Jelastic Platform version can be checked either at you dashboard, or within the <a href="https://jelastic.cloud/" target="_blank">Jelastic Cloud Union</a> page based on your hosting provider.
     The Cloud Scripting version can be choosen at the bottom of the page within the present documentation.
       <center><p></p></center>